Enjoy this short trailer. To watch the full 40:57 video Subscribe now

 Collins River Musky Fishing on Fly

-Fly fishing is a great way to trigger musky bites.
+Fly fishing is a great way to trigger musky bites on the Collins River in Tennessee.
 The strip, strip, strip mechanics creates a irresistible pulsing action with big muskie flies.
 The trick is getting your fly in the vicinity of a muskellunge.
 How do you break down a river system to target these fish?
 What stretches of river will hold fish?
 What musky flies should you be fishing?
 What about tackle?

 Captain Chad Bryson is a multi-dimensional fisherman and guide.
 He has fished all over North and South America.
 His knowledge of the river dynamics that hold fish is beyond reproach.
 He knows the gear, the tactics and he ties his own musky flies.
 Join him on the Collins River in Tennessee, as he shares with you how to catch muskie with fly fishing gear.

-Understanding how rivers form and the dynamics that drive the waters movement is the first step in knowing where fish will set up shop.
+Understanding how rivers form and the dynamics that drive the waters movement, especially on the Collins River, is the first step in knowing where musky will set up shop.
 If you know how the water works to aggregate bait you can pinpoint where musky are most likely to be.
 When you factor in the bottom structure, confluences, downed timber or any other anomaly that will attract fish, you have a good road map to success.
 Chad is going to discuss all these variables and more, as he shares with you how he goes about selecting area to work over.
 Be able to discern where to fish is critical.